MicrosoftDocs/dynamics365smb-docs/business-central/ui-extensions-paypal-payments-standard.md

 ## Register payments automatically for business accounts

-[!INCLUDE [prod_short](includes/prod_short.md)] can register payments automatically if you have a business account for the PayPal Commerce Platform.
+[!INCLUDE [prod_short](includes/prod_short.md)] can register payments automatically if you have a Business Merchant account for the PayPal Commerce Platform.
 When your customers use the PayPal link to pay an invoice, [!INCLUDE [prod_short](includes/prod_short.md)] posts the entries and close the document.

 To use this capability, on the **Payment Registration Setup** page in [!INCLUDE [prod_short](includes/prod_short.md)], turn on the **Register payments automatically** toggle and verify the accounts you'll use for the payments.
 If you decide that you don't want to register payments automatically, you can turn it off again.

 > [!TIP]
 > Developers can use sandbox accounts to test the setup.
 To do that, change the PayPal URL to **sandbox.paypal.com**. [!INCLUDE [prod_short](includes/prod_short.md)] uses the PayPals Instant Payment Notification (IPN) through notify_url.

 ## See also